DoodlingTech/DoodlingTech/README.md

 ❤️‍🔥 I’m passionate about creating engaging and easy-to-follow tutorials for non-tech people, beginners, and intermediates on my YouTube channel, DoodlingTech.

-👀 I’m interested in web design, coding, and all things tech.
+👀 I’m interested in web design and all things tech.
 My channel covers a wide range of topics, from WordPress tutorials to basic CSS and embedding AI into websites.
 I love sharing tips and tricks to help others improve their skills and create amazing web projects.

 🌱 I’m currently learning how to integrate AI with WordPress to make websites more dynamic and user-friendly.